 Sunday, October 21, 2018

 Halloween is directed by David Gordon Green and stars Jamie Lee Curtis, Judy Greer, Andi Matichak, Will Patton, Virginia Gardner, and Nick Castle.
 This film takes place 40 years after the original and completely disregards every single movie after that.
 The plot of the movie is Laurie Strode comes to her final confrontation with Michael Myers, the masked figure who has haunted her since she narrowly escaped his killing spree on Halloween night four decades ago.
 I thought that this movie was boring.
 The acting is nothing special, but it's decent I would say the best performance was from Jamie Lee Curtis you can tell that she is traumatized by the events that happened.
 Judy Greer plays Laurie's daughter and it felt like she was just there nothing about the character is interesting.
 Also, there is Laurie's granddaughter played by Andi Matichak she was decent it this film at times it looked like she cared about being there, but didn't at others.
 This film is not scary Micheal Myers is still not frightening at all.
 The movie is filled with lame jump scares.
 A lot of this movie just feels like it is lacking energy.
 1 out of 5 stars for Halloween.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Halloween is directed by John Carpenter and stars Donald Pleasence, Jamie Lee Curtis, P. J. Soles, and Nancy Loomis.
 The plot of the movie is fifteen years after murdering his sister on Halloween night in 1963, Michael Myers escapes from a mental hospital and returns to the small town of Haddonfield to kill again.
-This is one of those movies that is extremely popular and I just don't get why.
+This is one of those movies that are extremely popular and I just don't get why.
 The only thing I like about this film is the music especially the opening theme.
 The acting I thought was not that great.
 The teenagers in this film are annoying as hell.
 The only character that is not annoying is Laurie played by Jamie Lee Curtis, her problem is she was way too boring.
 Every time Michael Myers would kill one of the characters it was exciting because that meant the movie was closer to being over.
 As for Micheal Myers, I did not think he was scary at all.
 1 out of 5 stars for Halloween.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Tuesday, October 16, 2018